h183502/dat110public/week8/week8.md

 ![](assets/chapp.png)

-Clone the implementation of the client which is available as an Eclipse-project from here:
+Clone the implementation of the client which is available as an Eclipse-project from here: (CMOING SOON)

 https://github.com/selabhvl/dat110-project2-chapp.git